International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 3.5.1 POST

-A provider can POST a [ContractNegotiationEventMessage](./message/contract-negotiation-event-message.json) to the `negotiations/:consumerPid/events` callback with an `eventType` of `FINALIZED` to finalize a contract agreement.
+A provider can POST a [ContractNegotiationEventMessage](./message/contract-negotiation-event-message.json) to the `negotiations/:consumerPid/events` callback with an `eventType` of `FINALIZED` to finalize an [Agreement](../model/terminology.md#agreement).
 If the negotiation state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 3.6 The consumer `negotiations/:consumerPid/termination` resource